jschicht/IndxCarver/readme.txt

 This is a simple tool to dump individual INDX records.
 It scans the input for the signature on each sector/512 bytes.
 Input must be a file.

 Syntax is:
-IndxCarver.exe InputFile
+IndxCarver.exe /InputFile: /OutputPath:

-Example 1
+Examples
-IndxCarver.exe c:\memdump.bin
+IndxCarver.exe /InputFile:c:\memdump.bin

-Example 2
-IndxCarver.exe c:\unallocated.chunk
+IndxCarver.exe /InputFile:c:\unallocated.chunk /OutputPath:e:\temp

 If no input file is given as parameter, a fileopen dialog is launched.
-Output is automatically resolved based on the input name.
-Output is split in 3.
-For example 1 the output may be: memdump.bin.2015-02-14_21-46-54.wfixups.INDX memdump.bin.2015-02-14_21-46-54.wofixups.INDX memdump.bin.2015-02-14_21-46-54.false.positives.INDX
+Output will default to program directory if omitted.
+Output is split in 3, in addition to a log file.
+Example output may look like:
+Carver_Indx_2015-02-14_21-46-54.log
+Carver_Indx_2015-02-14_21-46-54.wfixups.INDX
+Carver_Indx_2015-02-14_21-46-54.wofixups.INDX
+Carver_Indx_2015-02-14_21-46-54.false.positives.INDX

 This tool is handy when you have no means of accessing a healthy INDX.
 For instance a memory dump or damaged volume.
 The tool will by default first attempt to apply fixups, and if it fails it will retry by skipping fixups.
 Applying fixups here means verifying the update sequence array and applying it.